Is Online LSAT Prep Right for You?

 1. Do you work full time with crazy, unpredictable hours?
 We get it, it can be really difficult to fit in LSAT prep while working full time — especially if your hours aren’t predetermined.
 It can make a classroom course nearly impossible.
 In situations like these, we typically recommend our on-demand online course.
 This way, you can work on your own time.

 2. Do you work in a location where getting to a classroom course is very difficult?
-If you live in Buffalo, and don’t want to take the train down to NYC bi-weekly, perhaps live online is the class for you!
+If you live in Buffalo, and don’t want to take the train down to NYC bi-weekly, perhaps live course is the class for you!
 LSAT prep can be costly enough–we don’t have to add train fare to it!

 3. Do you enjoy learning from the comfort of your own home?
 Did someone say … online prep from your living room?
 We did!